John Githongo: SAREAT

-In 1998, political scientist Mutahi Ngunyi's NGO – Series for Alternative Research in East Africa (SAREAT) funded by the Ford Foundation, engaged Githongo to edit a regional political economy magazine, East African Alternatives.
+In 1998, political scientist Mutahi Ngunyi's NGO – Series for Alternative Research in East Africa (SAREAT) funded by the Ford Foundation, engaged Gìthongo to edit a regional political economy magazine, East African Alternatives.
 The magazine folded after operating four issues.
 This was as a result of audit queries made by Price Waterhouse, and subsequent commercial court action brought against Mr. Ngunyi by the Ford Foundation with Mr. Githongo as a witness on behalf of the prosecution having revealed to Ford the initial problems that led to the audit in the first place.
 A case was instituted against SAREAT trustees by its donors but was apparently later withdrawn after SAREAT agreed to repay the funds under contention.

 Anglo Leasing

 In January 2003 he was appointed to the position of Permanent Secretary for Governance and Ethics by the incoming president Kibaki, who had been elected on an anti-corruption platform.
 He resigned from his position on 7 February 2005 without comment, though it was reported that he felt the government lacked commitment to ending corruption and that he had received death threats, a common occurrence in Kenyan public office holding.
 As a result of his resignation international aid to Kenya was cut.
 He remains a powerful advocate against corruption.

-On 22 January 2006, Githongo named vice-president Moody Awori as one of four top politicians with Kiraitu Murungi, former justice minister and present energy minister; finance minister David Mwiraria and former transport minister Chris Murungaru) as being involved in scams worth $600M – known as the Anglo Leasing Scandal.
+On 22 January 2006, Gìthongo named vice-president Moody Awori as one of four top politicians with Kiraitu Murungi, former justice minister and present energy minister; finance minister David Mwiraria and former transport minister Chris Murungaru) as being involved in scams worth $600M – known as the Anglo Leasing Scandal.
 He also claimed that President Kibaki was complicit in the affair.
 The scandal centered on the award of a huge contract given to Anglo-Leasing – a company that did not exist.
 Githongo claimed that the money raised would have funded the government's forthcoming election campaign.
 These allegations were denied by Awori and Murungaru and an investigation was promised.